nens/threedi-docs/source/h_control_structures.rst

 See the :ref:`memory control section in the simulation wizard manual<sim_memory_control>` for details on how to include them in a simulation.

-See the schematisation object :ref:`control_memory` for details on how to define memory controls in the schematisation.
+See the schematisation object :ref:`layer_memory_control` for details on how to define memory controls in the schematisation.

 .. _controllable_structures: